chasehawaii/chasehawaii.github.io/index.md

 When you come to the site, you are greeted by the following landing page:

-The landing page will link to the login page, the contact us page, and the main item feed
+The landing page will link to the login page, the contact us page, and the about us feed.

+In the future we will add event handlers to each of the buttons.
+So that users can easily see where they will be redirected to.
 <img width="1452" alt="screen shot 2017-03-22 at 8 20 43 pm" src="https://cloud.githubusercontent.com/assets/25087813/24234642/8e65c73c-0f3d-11e7-96b5-513a6d53bcd1.png">

 After a user is logged in they will be directed to their home page.
 This is the user's profile page where they can see the items they have submitted (add status later) and create a "bucket list" to save items they would like to do for later.